ap519925/antman_portfolio/src/content/work/web/unaoc.md

 <br>

 #### Project Overview
-I was hired on as a Web Development & Design Consultant in order to develop/design a WordPress website + native mobile application for UNAOC's 8th global forum, it was a great experience that I really enjoyed.
+As a Front-End Developer Consultant for the United Nations Alliance of Civilizations (UNAOC), I developed a WordPress website, Mobile application and custom plugins for their 8th global forum.

-##### Project Scope:
+##### Key contributions:
- - Developed custom WordPress themes & Plugins using: PHP, JS, HTML5, CSS3, & SASS for UNAOC's 8th global forum
+- **WordPress Development**: Designed and developed WordPress themes and custom plugins using PHP, JavaScript, and SASS.
- - Designed & assisted in development of a native mobile application for UNAOC’s 8th global forum
+- **Mobile App Design**: Assisted in the development of a native mobile application for UNAOC’s 8th Global Forum.
- - Used the Adobe Creative Suite to design 8th Global Forum promo material for both print and digital usage
+- **Promotional Materials**: Designed promotional materials for print and digital usage using Adobe Creative Suite.

+##### Technologies Used:
+WordPress, PHP, JavaScript, HTML5, CSS3, SASS, Adobe Creative Suite, Java,

 ## <center>App Screens</center>